YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - beacon chain manages the registry of validators
 - slashing: punishment for stakers (if bad behaviour)
 - sharding: database partitioning where large databases are divided into smaller clusters to reduce data burden and improve scalability
+- randomnes: data produced in an unpredictable way
+-